f-is-h/ykkap-lock-bridge/README.md

-# Smart Door Lock Control
+# YKK AP LOCK BRIDGE

 This project aims to convert a YKK AP electric lock with app control capabilities into a smart lock that can be controlled via iPhone's Home app, integrating it with Home Assistant and MQTT.